mdaya/pcair_pcrelate/README.md

-The minimum MAF a variant should have to be included in the output GDS (corresponds to the maf parameter in the snpgdsSelectSNP function from the SNPRelate R package)
+The minimum MAF a variant should have to be included in the output GDS (corresponds to the maf parameter in the snpgdsSelectSNP function from the SNPRelate R package).
+Recommended value: 0.01

 #### max\_missing\_rate

 The maximum missing genotype proportion a variant may have to be included in the output GDS
-(corresponds to the missing.rate parameter in the snpgdsSelectSNP function from the SNPRelate R package)
+(corresponds to the missing.rate parameter in the snpgdsSelectSNP function from the SNPRelate R package).
+Recommended value: 0.01

 #### slide\_max\_bp

-Window size in base pairs that should be used for LD Pruning prior to performing PCA (corresponds to the slide.max.bp parameter for the snpgdsLDpruning function from the SNPRelate R package)
+Window size in base pairs that should be used for LD Pruning prior to performing PCA (corresponds to the slide.max.bp parameter for the snpgdsLDpruning function from the SNPRelate R package).
+Recommended value: 1000000

 #### r2\_ld\_threshold

-The LD threshold (the square root of this value will be passed to the ld.threshold parameter of the snpgdsLDpruning function from the SNPRelate R package)
+The LD threshold (the square root of this value will be passed to the ld.threshold parameter of the snpgdsLDpruning function from the SNPRelate R package).
+Recommended value: 0.1

 #### snp\_id\_file